AnamKhalid09/Data-Science-Job-Opportunities/README.md

 ## Data-Science

-In this folder, you'll create a Python script to visualise the
+In this folder, you'll create a Python script to visualise some of the facts about data science job opportunities, best companies, popular job locations, employee satisfaction and required skillset.

+Follow the steps below to unveil the facts:

+1: Import libraries
+2: Read the csv file and display the data in the form of a dataframe.
+3: Analyze the dataframe by looking at the number of rows and columns and roll your sleeves up to start cleanup.
+4: Identify empty and irrelevant data and remove it from the dataframe.
+Don't forget to verify your cleanup!
+5:

 The first requirement is to create a series of scatter plots to showcase the following relationships: